 Moment Killer: When Aladdin and Jasmine are talking in Aladdin's hideout, Razoul and his thugs show up just as the pair are about to kiss.

 Mondegreen: When "Prince Ali" first visits Princess Jasmine's terrace, he has some trouble with Raja, whom he tries to shoo away.
 "Down kitty, good boy... take off and go!"
 The second line is both whispered and spoken very rapidly, leading some of the more paranoid Moral Guardians (and giggling teenagers) to mishear the line as: "Good teenagers, take off your clothes."

 Mr. Fanservice: Aladdin.
 His animation design was based on Tom Cruise (at the point where Tom Cruise was the hot young thing of the moment) for this very reason.
-He was originally based on Michael J. Fox, but that design didn't go down as well.
+He was originally designed much younger and based on Michael J. Fox, but that design didn't go down as well.